MiniTool Released MovieMaker 8.6 with Japanese & German Support

 Unlocking a Faster Editing Workflow

-In addition to a smooth editing workflow and extensive editing features, a good video editor should also offer fast export speeds.
-After all, time is valuable.
-This time, MiniTool MovieMaker optimized export speed for videos with GPU-based effects or filters.
-In other words, this improvement can render these kinds of videos faster than ever before, accelerating the final step of the editing process and improving overall efficiency.
+A good video editor should also offer fast export speeds.
+MiniTool MovieMaker 8.6 optimized export speed for videos with GPU-based effects or filters, efficiently accelerates the final step of the editing process and improving overall efficiency.

 About MiniTool MovieMaker